© millerstown.org 2026

 There is no end to the ways that MCSI has helped to

-the group owes those who have supported their efforts
+group owes those who have supported their efforts over

 meet the 4th Thursday of each month, (no meeting in

-end of High Street; meetings are held at 7 p.m. and
+of High Street; meetings are held at 7 p.m. and usually last

-usually last just one hour.
-Interested persons can
+just one hour.
+Interested persons can communicate with

 About Millerstown Community Success, Inc. - MCSI

-regarding the appearance of our town square and the
+the appearance of our town square and the approaches

-Many meetings have taken place at Borough Hall since
+meetings have taken place at Borough Hall since that time,

-implemented.
-In the first step necessary to begin the
+In the first step necessary to begin the mission, new officers

-mission, new officers were voted on and installed at the
+were voted on and installed at the January 2004 meeting.

-January 2004 meeting.
-This was due to state and federal
+This was due to state and federal regulations pertaining to

 Curt Black, President